Freddd13/PyBiliBackup/README.md

 Use RSS to get new videos and bilix to download videos, finally we can upload them to onedrive.
 Note: If you want to enable uploading to onedrive: see [About Onedrive](#About-Onedrive).

+## Before start
+Mainly designed for github action on public repos, the database file is simply encrypted to protect private data.
+The db in the repo is always encrypted with .encdb.
+So you need to generate your own key.
+To start, firstly delete the original database/database.encdb.
+Then run bili_backup/gen_key.py locally to get a key.
+This is the key to encrypte your database.
+You should fill this value into database_key(or identical env variable) in your private yaml or github repo secret first.
 ## Usage

 ### Use Github Action